Updated: March 2022

 Step 3: Understanding What Your Retirement Picture Looks Like

 While super forms an important part of your retirement plan, there are other factors that can affect exactly what life after work will look like for you.
 These include:

 The Government Age Pension

-Calculate Your Retirement Income
+Diversifying Your Retirement Income By Investing

-One of the biggest expenses Australians incur is associated with their debt.
 The average Australian household owes roughly $250,000 in debt.